New Mexico Office of Archaeological Studies

 *This is a Friends of Archaeology event and is not sponsored by the Office of Archaeological Studies

-OAS Brown Bag talk by Dr. Shelby Jones, laboratory supervisor and project director for the OAS, at the CNMA, 12:00 noon, free!
+OAS Brown Bag talk by Heather McClure, from the Chavez Library at the New Mexico History Museum, at the CNMA, 12:00 noon, free!

 more info »